SJTU-dxw/semi-supervised-for-captcha/README.md

 |wikipedia|93.4%|97.0%|
 |apple|73.4%|85.6%|

-Taking the verification code of 360 as an example, the two-stage training process is as follows.
+Taking the Captchas of 360 as an example, the two-stage training process is as follows.
 </br>
 Stage 1：
 ![image](https://github.com/2594306528/semi-supervised-for-captcha/blob/main/result/360_700.txt.png)